16 Data Analyst Skills Employers Love to See

 Data analysts also put their problem-solving skills to work when collaborating with their team on big-picture issues.
 They must work together with others in their company to decide which problems to target and how to solve them via data analysis.

 You might think data analysts have all the information they need at their fingertips.
 The truth is that data analysts should be prepared to do some digging if they want to make the most out of the data they collect.
+If you’re trying to tell a story or interpret raw data, you’ll need to be comfortable researching and asking questions to put that information into proper context.

 Data analysts use research to stay on top of industry trends so they can interpret the most meaningful insights from their data.
-Research also comes in handy when they’re presenting their findings to their colleagues and defending their position on what move the company should make next.
+Research also comes in handy when they’re presenting their findings to their colleagues and defending their position on what move the organization should make next.

 Attention to detail